← Back to all posts

 The host is the ESXi box in my basement.
-It runs the home network's important VMs.
-If I am locked out of it, I am locked out of half of my own infrastructure.
-The kind of lockout where you are calculating which cables to unplug, which terminal to plug a keyboard into, and how loud the server is going to be at 2am when your wife is asleep upstairs.
+It runs the home network's key VMs.
+If I am locked out of it, I am locked out of half my own setup.
+The kind of lockout where you are doing math.
+Which cables to unplug.
+Which terminal to plug a keyboard into.
+How loud the server will be at 2am when your wife is asleep upstairs.

 I had reset the password earlier in the day.
 I saved it.
 I tried it.
 It did not work.
 Maybe a paste went wrong.
-Maybe one of the special characters got mangled between my password manager and the login prompt.
-The actual cause does not matter.
-What matters is that the door I expected to open was closed.
+Maybe a special char got mangled between my password manager and the login prompt.
+The cause does not matter.
+The door I expected to open was closed.

 So I opened Telegram and said, "fuck I locked myself out of my ESXi host, can you change the password for the root account for me? do you have that access?"